WFP-Doobelepers/wfp-helper/README.md

 # wfp-helper
-Helper Bot for Specialized tasks on WFP
+Helper Bot for Specialized tasks on WFP.